sakaal/service_infra_ansible/README.md

         ansible-playbook service_infra_ansible/guests.yml -i com.example.main_ansible/bootstrap

+1. Start the guest virtual machines manually after the installation has completed.
+This will be automated later.

 The guests are now ready to be transferred to service operation.

 ### Transfer to service operation